JohnnyLawDGB/Digi-Mobile/README.md

 Digi-Mobile packages DigiByte Core as a pruned, Android-friendly full node build.
 The project keeps consensus and P2P behavior identical to upstream DigiByte Core while focusing on pruning-friendly defaults, cross-compiling, and Android packaging so devices can run a lightweight daemon and CLI.

+## Plain-English Start Here
+- Digi-Mobile is for **testing and hobby use** on spare Android devices to help the DigiByte network.
+- Read the quick guide: [`docs/GETTING-STARTED-NONTECH.md`](docs/GETTING-STARTED-NONTECH.md) for a non-technical overview and examples of good vs. bad uses.
+- **Disclaimer:** Experimental software with no guarantees; do not use for serious amounts of money.

 ## Status

 **VERY EARLY, EXPERIMENTAL.** Expect rough edges while the Android build, pruning defaults, and packaging flow stabilize.